-If you want a printer with better scanner features and connectivity options, get the TR7520.
+If you want something with better scanner features and connectivity options, get the TR7520.
 However, if you want a printer that's even cheaper and has an affordable cost-per-print, get the MG3620.

-If you want a printer that has a better page yield and greater connectivity options, get the HL-2370DW.
+If you want something that has a better page yield and greater connectivity options, get the HL-2370DW.
 However, if you want a printer with a better design and absolutely need a scanner, get the HL-2390DW.

 09/02/2020: Moved the Canon PIXMA MG3620 as an alternative to the best Cheap Printer, made the Canon PIXMA TR7520 the Best Cheap Printer.
 Moved Canon PIXMA TS5320 to Notable Mentions and bumped the HP DeskJet 3755 to Best Cheap Photo.
 Added Brother HL-L2370DW, Brother HL-L2390DW, and Canon PIXMA TR8520 as picks.

 Our recommendations above are what we think are currently the best cheap printers for most people.
 We factor in the price, feedback from our visitors, and availability.